sonocotta/raspberry-media-center/README.md

 |----|----|
 | ![DSC_0179](https://github.com/user-attachments/assets/03e1fa11-a973-4318-b79f-261a4b1d878a) | ![DSC_0043](https://github.com/user-attachments/assets/5768a8c6-20bf-4841-bc8a-936c5d4e96a8)

 Loud Raspberry Pi Hat is the same DAC and audio circuitry in a cost-efficient Hat form.
 1X version can be used with any Raspberry Pi, while Raspberry Pi 5 users can use two pairs of speakers independently on the 2X version.
-Hat will pull the juice from the Pi's 5V line, or power the Pi itself using screw connectors, so you can make sure enough power is delivered to both boards.
+The hat will pull the juice from the Pi's 5V line, or power the Pi itself using screw connectors, so you can make sure enough power is delivered to both boards.

 ## Louder Raspberry Pi Media Center and Hats